Fukaya category of Grassmannians: rectangles: Closed mirror symmetry for

-The sum is over semi-standard Young tableau on the diagram $d$, obtained by filling $d$ with labels $\{1,\ldots ,k\}$ in such a way that rows are weakly increasing and columns are strictly increasing.
+The sum is over \emph{semi-standard Young tableau} on the diagram $d$, obtained by filling $d$ with labels $\{1,\ldots ,k\}$ in such a way that rows are weakly increasing and columns are strictly increasing.
 The exponent $t_i$ of $x_i$ records the number of occurrences of the label $i$.
-The following is an example with $k=2$ \ytableausetup{boxsize=normal}